-- A channeled depression or trench that receives and holds rainwater runoff (as from a parking lot) and has vegetation (such as grasses, flowering plants) that rids the water of pollutants.
-These slow water entering the drainage system during storms.
+A channeled depression or trench that retains, detains, and filters rainwater runoff (as from a parking lot) and uses native vegetation (such as grasses, flowering plants) to filter out pollutants from stormwater.
+These can control the flow and direction of stormwater.

 Flow-through Planter Boxes

 Above ground planter boxes filled with native, water-loving plants, easily infiltrated soils, and aggregate.
 Can be directly connected to rain gutter systems.
 Planter boxes detain, retain, and filter stormwater.

 A water management design that mimics the natural water cycle to reduce flooding by retaining, detaining, and/or filtering stormwater.
 This can be a bioswale, rain garden, infiltration trench, and more.

 Human-made structures, such as pipes, pumping stations, and levees, used to remove stormwater.